aftabmk/date-Formater/README.md

         <a href="https://aftab.netlify.app"><img src="https://pluspng.com/img-png/clock-hd-png-clock-png-image-1399.png" /></a><br>
     </b>
 </h1>
-<p align="center">This module is used to generate date with specific format like 04/07/1995 from js build in function of <h2>Date.now()</h2>,The aim of this package is to simplify the date-format to readily usable syntax with no further alteration.</p>
+<p align="center">This module is used to generate date with specific format like 04/07/1995 from js build in function of Date.now(),The aim of this package is to simplify the date-format to readily usable syntax with no further alteration.</p>

 ## Installing